 |Concession ticket (for combined)||INR 122|

-- All the tickets are inclusive of the return journey as well and should be kept till the end of the journey.
+- All the tickets are inclusive of the return journey as well and should be kept until the end of the trip.

 - The combined ticket is valid for three days.